cha4kn/pyMakimaInterpolator1D/README.md

 Performance
 ---------------------------------------------------
 The code has been extensively evaluated against the native Matlab implementation for filling out missing values inside large amounts of data (~10 GB).
+Sadly, this version is slower than the Matlab version.
+This is mainly due to Matlab invoking C code while Python is inherently slow.
+I have tried to maximize the speed by invoking Numba just-in-time compilation.
-The speed was in my recollection up to par with or even faster than the Matlab version.
-This is made possible by utilizing Numba just-in-time compilation.
-The correctness of the interpolation is 100% compared with Matlab.
+The correctness of the interpolation is however 100% compared with Matlab.

 How To Use
 ===================================================